Chapter 16:

 “What’d I buy it for, then?” she muttered.

-Reiko disappeared into the lounge.
-Mamoru reached into his coat jacket and fetched a thin white envelope.
-He had written the letter last night the moment he had gotten home.
+Reiko withdrew into the lounge.
+Mamoru reached into his coat jacket and fetched an envelope.
+He had written the letter the moment he had gotten home.
 He spent an hour composing the same message three times and chose the least embarrassing version.

 “After last night’s events, I would like to tender my resignation,” Mamoru repeated.
-“Please accept my sincere apologies…”
+“Please accept my sincerest apologies…”

 A forceful knock on the front door interrupted his recitation.
-The same knock came again a second later, except louder and accompanied by the click of rubber soles on vinyl tiles.
+It came again a second later, except louder and accompanied by the click of rubber soles on vinyl tiles.

 “Fujimoto, can you get that?”
 Reiko called.

 Mamoru crammed the letter back into his pockets and reached for the door.
-He expected to see the chief, or maybe even Miyuki, when he slid it open, but he found himself instead staring into a pair of sunglasses donned by an unfamiliar woman.
+He expected to see the chief, or maybe even Miyuki, but he found himself instead staring into a pair of sunglasses donned by an unfamiliar woman.

 She stood toe to toe with him, with warm colored skin, broader shoulders, and a far more confident gait.
 Her thick hair was slightly wavy and fell into a low twist secured by a carved wooden pin.

-The woman pulled down her sunglasses to look at him.
-Mamoru felt himself swallowed up by burnished eyes.
+The woman pulled down her sunglasses to look at him and swallowed Mamoru up in her burnished eyes.

 “You’re not Section Chief Shinomiya,” she frowned.
 “Are you his son?
-The old man didn’t mention any kids.
+No, the old man didn’t mention any kids.
 His nephew, then?”

 “Uh…”

-“Neither,” Reiko answered, having returned from the lounge with a miniature mug.
+“Neither,” Reiko answered, having returned from the lounge with a mug.
 “Can I help you?”

 “You must be Captain Nakamura,” the woman smiled and reached out her hand.
 “I’m Kanna Samukawa, head of Samukawa Group.
 Just Kanna is fine.”

 “Right.
-You must be Mrs. Polar Bear.
+You must be Miss Polar Bear.
 Kazuo mentioned you,” Reiko paused.
 “Actually, have we met before?”

 “You’ll have to excuse our other two members.
-We were up late last night solving an unsolvable case.”
+We were up late working on a case.”

 “So it was you that handled the Brideskiller affair,” Kanna murmured.
 “I figured.
 Fine.
-I’ll take you up on that coffee offer then.
+I’ll have a coffee then.
 Sachiko?
 Set us up while we wait.”

 Mint and teakwood entered Mamoru’s nose.
-A serious looking woman, dressed in a thin black suit and tie, appeared before him as if she had walked out of Kanna’s shadow.
-She carried in her hands two briefcases.
+A serious looking woman, dressed in a black suit and tie, appeared before him as if she had walked out of Kanna’s shadow.
+She carried two briefcases.
 The first she set down.
-The second she unlocked by spinning the combination dial, unveiling a thick laptop and a projector which she mounted onto Chief Shinomiya’s desk.
+The second she unlocked by spinning the combination dial, unveiling a laptop and a projector which she mounted onto Chief Shinomiya’s desk.

 “Mamoru!” she waved.
 “Aren’t you here early?”